Shamrock Rovers F.C.: Bradley era

 In 2024, by contrast, Rovers lost their league title, finishing second to Shelbourne, but had a lucrative run in Europe, again qualifying for the group stages of the UEFA Conference League, defeating Vikingur of Iceland and NK Celje of Slovenia.
 Rovers won three out of five games in the group stages, against Larne FC, The New Saints and FK Borac Banja Luka, drawing with Apoel Nicosia and Rapid Vienna and only losing to eventual winners Chelsea FC.
 This meant that Rovers became the first Irish club to qualify for a European knock out stage, qualifying to a play off against Molde of Norway, which they narrowly lost on penalties.

 In 2025, Rovers qualified for the UEFA Conference League for the second year in a row after beating Portuguese side Santa Clara.
 It was also the first successful qualification, into a European competition, of a League of Ireland club that did not finish the previous season as league champions.
-They also won their 22nd league title and got to the 2025 FAI Cup Final against Cork City.
+They also secured the double, winning their 22nd league title and their 26th FAI Cup in a 2-0 win in the 2025 FAI Cup Final against Cork City.